 They are the shit that you have total control, the reaction of your action (Newton's Third Law).

-Before plucking out the hair imagining the "what-if", evaluate the situation, place on the scale the importance of that problem and the probability of it actually occur, realize your influence on it, ponder what is worth, and the main, stop freaking out!
+Before plucking out the hair imagining the “what-if”, evaluate the situation, place on the scale the importance of that problem and the probability of it actually occurring, realize your influence on it, ponder what is worth, and the main, stop freaking out!

 Now, if you can't control your problem, but also can't stop worrying about it, spending hours of your precious time distracted by it, you need to turn your worry into something effective, useful and productive.